 They fell madly in love, something they apparently both believed for a while, and married almost as soon as she was divorced from her first husband.
-After college, she'd been given a titular role as VP in a startup company her friend was involved in called Splash.
-Despite having read through two journals covering about six years of her life, I'm still no closer to finding out what her company does or precisely what anyone's role in it is, despite the fact that she apparently oversees quite a bit of its operation.
-Whatever it does it must at least make some money, because she managed to snag a donothing job for her husband as well.
-As far as I can tell, though, the couple mostly lived off a generous stipend from her father.
+After college, she'd been given a titular role as VP in a startup company her friend was involved in called Splash (despite having read through two journals covering about six years of her life I'm still no closer to finding out what her company does or precisely what anyone's role in it is), and managed to snag a do-nothing job for her husband as well.
+As soon as they were settled into their new life, she predictably lost interest in him and began screwing around again.